Skip to main content

 What changes next: Implementation guidelines for the New Delhi Declaration are expected by Q3 2026, with actual disbursement tracking to begin on the $200 billion in pledges.

-India just hosted the largest AI summit ever staged by a Global South nation, and the results are hard to ignore.
+India just hosted the largest AI summit ever staged by a Global South nation, and the results are impossible to ignore.
 The India AI Impact Summit 2026, held at Bharat Mandapam in New Delhi from 16 to 21 February, drew delegations from over 100 countries, more than 20 heads of state, and catalysed over $200 billion in AI investment commitments.
 The summit's centrepiece, the New Delhi Declaration on AI Impact, was adopted by 88 countries and sets out principles for inclusive, human-centric AI development.

 • $200 billion+ in AI-related investment commitments catalysed